gamescomputersplay/wad2pic/README.md

 ## About

 Wad2Pic is a python program that draws an isometric image of a Doom map from a WAD file.
-Check the root directory for a sample for E1M1 map for the first Doom, famous "Hangar".
-Do you want an image like this for your favourite Doom map?
+Check the root directory for a sample for the E1M1 map for the first Doom, famous "Hangar".
+Do you want an image like this for your favorite Doom map?
 You can do it, wad2pic is (relatively) easy to use, even if you don't know a thing about Python.
 In this file let me outline how one can go about it.

 ## Prerequisites

 You need to have 3 things installed: python itself and a couple of libraries.
 Let's look at the details:

+## Console commands

+To be able to install modules and run the python script you need to be able to launch and operate something that is called a “Command prompt”, be able to navigate to the folder with your WAD files and run commands mentioned in this Readme file.

+In Windows Command prompt can be reached with “Win+R” and then running “cmd” command.
+On Mac, the app called “Terminal” is what you need.
+And if you are using Linux I am guessing you know more about using command prompt than I ever will

 ### Python